 Staff in the Office of District Accreditation will continuously monitor nonpublic schools to evaluate and validate compliance with accreditation requirements.
 Evaluation and monitoring include analysis of data reported, annual compliance reports, and field audits.
 Documentation that confirms data reported must be on file and available for review if requested.
 Failure to provide requested documentation necessary to validate data reported may result in the assignment of a PROBATION status.
 Reporting false information is a violation of the requirements set forth by the State Board of Education and may result in the withdrawal of a school's accreditation status.
-All nonpublic schools voluntarily seeking accreditation are required to provide access to reports, correspondence, records, and any other documents necessary to validate compliance with accreditation information to determine the school's compliance with accreditation requirements and then assign the appropriate accreditation status to the school according to Accreditation Policy 2.1.
+All nonpublic schools voluntarily seeking accreditation are required to provide access to reports, correspondence, records, and any other documents necessary to validate compliance with accreditation requirements and standards.
+The State Board of Education will review all available accreditation information to determine the school's compliance with accreditation requirements and then assign the appropriate accreditation status to the school according to Accreditation Policy 2.1.